Coursework toward Program of Study (CPOS) Requirements

 State, institutional, and private aid requirements may not follow CPOS requirements.
 Please check with the agency to ensure you meet all requirements for funding.

-I’m enrolled in 12 undergraduate hours, but 4 of those hours don’t count towards my officially declared program of study.
+I’m enrolled in 12 undergraduate hours, but 4 of those hours don’t count towards my officially declared major or concentration.
 How does that affect my financial aid?

-Federal Financial aid will be disbursed based on the 8 credit hours that apply towards your officially declared program of study.
+Federal Financial aid will be disbursed based on the 8 credit hours that apply towards your officially declared Major or Concentration.
 The Federal Pell Grant award will be reduced from a full-time enrollment award to a 67% enrollment intensity amount.
 You may be eligible to receive Federal Loans because you are enrolled at least half-time status in eligible coursework (see Enrollment Status Chart above).

-I want federal student loans, but only 4 out of my 9 enrolled hours apply towards outstanding requirements in my officially declared program of study.
+I want federal student loans, but only 4 out of my 9 enrolled credits apply towards outstanding requirements in my officially declared major or concentration.
 Can I still get loans?

-No. To receive a federal student loan, you must be enrolled at least half-time (see Enrollment Status Types chart above) in credit hours that apply toward your official program of study.
-Because only 4 credits apply to your program of study, you are not enrolled at least half-time to be eligible.
+No. To receive a federal student loan, you must be enrolled at least half-time (see Enrollment Status Types chart above) in credit hours that apply toward your official Major or Concentration.
+Because only 4 credit hours apply to your Major or Concentration, you are not enrolled at least half-time to be eligible.

-For the upcoming semester, I plan to enroll in 17 hours, which includes a 3-hour class that doesn’t apply toward outstanding requirements in my officially declared program of study.
+For the upcoming semester, I plan to enroll in 17 credit hours, which includes a 3-hour class that doesn’t apply toward outstanding requirements in my officially declared Major or Concentration.
 Will financial aid pay for the ineligible 3-hour class?

 Financial aid will be disbursed based on full-time enrollment status (see Enrollment Status Types chart).
-If at least 12 of your credits apply towards outstanding requirements in your officially declared program of study, then you are still considered a full-time student for federal financial aid purposes.
+If at least 12 of your credits apply towards outstanding requirements in your officially declared Major or Concentration, then you are still considered a full-time student for federal financial aid purposes.
 If eligible, you may receive a full-time Federal Pell Grant and Federal Student Loans, if you have accepted them and done the required application items.
-Financial aid will pay for any academic related charges, including the charge for the additional class.
-However, if the financial aid you receive is not enough to cover all tuition costs, you are responsible for paying the remaining balance.
+Financial aid will pay for any academic related charges, however, if the financial aid you receive is not enough to cover all tuition costs, you are responsible for paying the remaining balance.

 Some of the classes in which I’m enrolled do not apply toward my program of study.
 What do I do next?

-Your federal aid is based on coursework that applies toward outstanding requirements in your program of study.
+Your federal aid is based on coursework that applies toward outstanding requirements in your Major or Concentration.
 Therefore, your federal aid may be reduced.
 You have two options:

 1. Meet with your Academic Advisor to discuss your academic options.
-If the semester has not started, it may be in your best interest to drop the ineligible course(s) and enroll only in courses in your officially declared program that will be eligible for federal financial aid.
+If the semester has not started, it may be in your best interest to drop the ineligible course(s) and enroll only in courses in your officially declared Major or Concentration that will be eligible for federal financial aid.

 2. If the semester has already begun and your financial aid does not cover all your tuition costs, you will be responsible for the outstanding balance owed.
 In some instances, your financial aid, although it has been reduced, is still enough to pay for your course(s) that are not in your program.
 If not, the ineligible coursework can be paid for out of pocket, or you can set up a payment plan with the University Accounts Receivable Office.